towolf/towolf.github.com/docs/PsychDocumentation/SyncTrouble.markdown

-and tearing artifacts in animated \(movie / moving\) stimuli, you would not have any well defined stimulus onset for sequences of static stimuli or rapid stimulus presentation, and no means of synchronizing visual stimulus presentation to any external stimulation\- or acquisition devices like fMRI, EEG, sound, ...
+and tearing artifacts in animated \(movie / moving\) stimuli, you would not have any well defined stimulus onset for sequences of static stimuli or rapid stimulus presentation, and no means of synchronizing visual stimulus presentation to any external stimulation- or acquisition devices like fMRI, EEG, sound, ...
 You also would not have any accurate way of getting a stimulus onset timestamp.